Coaching for leadership

 For an effective coaching relationship, this is where the rubber hits the road.
 You will have become clearer about your goals and dreams, and what you can do to achieve them.
 As an objective, neutral third party ally they a coach is a useful support system on your journey.
 There are no hidden agendas or dependence as there might be with family, friends, and employees.
 A good coach will keep you honest about your progress, your commitments, and how you are getting in your own way.
 Finally, and most importantly, your coach will help you explore new ways of thinking and operating, that will accelerate your results in terms of career.

 Over my years as an executive coach I have helped hundreds achieve their goals but with two caveats – the ‘fit’ has to be right.
-The coach must be skilled and the coachee “coachable” (link to blog on ‘Coachability’).
+The coach must be skilled and the coachee “coachable”.
 Then you have the starting point for coaching success.